Design Projects

 • Exploring new concepts and processes through a low-cost, low-risk investigation.

-• Engaging with students as potential employees, evaluating their engineering and communication skills.
+• Engaging with students as potential employees; evaluating their technical and interpersonal skills.

 • Gaining exposure on campus as senior students are considering employment opportunities.